anbzerc/ReMarkableHighlightExtractor/README.md

 python extract.py highlighted.pdf output.pdf -s 1 -e 10 -d -b
 ```
 This command will extract pages 1 to 10 from highlighted.pdf, save the output to output.pdf, display each page as it processes, and even show pages without highlights.

+## Acknowledgements 🙏

+A special thanks to the original author of the base program (https://github.com/karismas/ReMarkableHighlightExtractor) whose structure and ideas served as the foundation for this project.
+Your work provided a valuable starting point and inspiration!